-SA Objective for all plans Consider the information available on the nature of flood risk and its potential consequences and accord it appropriate weight in the preparation of development plans and in determining applications for planning permission and attaching conditions where permission is granted.
-This PPS also requires the achievement of good ecological status of inland waters in the floodplains that might decrease storage/increase runoff, and compromise human safety.
+Consider the information available on the nature of flood risk and its potential consequences and accord it appropriate weight in the preparation of development plans and in determining applications for planning permission and attaching conditions where permission is granted.

+This PPS also requires the achievement of good ecological status of inland waters.

+LDF should avoid unnecessary development in the floodplains that might decrease storage/increase runoff, and compromise human safety.
 LDF should also encourage development of Sustainable Urban Drainage Systems.
-Reducing flood risk should be an SA Objective for all plans. waters.
-Systems.
 Reducing flood risk should be an SA Objective for all plans.